bitsnark/florin-fe/README.md

 # Run tests with coverage
 npm run test:coverage
 ```
 ## Deployment
 The project is deployed using github actions and netlify.
-Set the followings actions variables in order to correctly deploy to netlify:

-NETLIFY_SITE_ID
-NETLIFY_AUTH_TOKEN
+All the previously mentioned env variables must be added to the actions secrets on github.

 ### Continuous deployment trigger
 On every new commit to `develop` (netflify preview) and `main` (netlify production)